Meeting Her Filipino Family: A Step-by-Step Guide for Western Men

 Leave the shorts, sandals, and tank tops behind.
 Opt for a “smart casual” look.
 A collared shirt (like a polo shirt) and a clean pair of trousers or nice jeans is a safe and respectful choice.
 It shows you took the time to look presentable and that you are taking the occasion seriously.

-Phase 2: The First Impression – Greetings and Gestures
+👋 Phase 2: The First Impression – Greetings and Gestures

 The first few minutes are crucial.
 This is where you show your understanding of core Filipino values.
-To really impress, be sure to review some basic phrases from a language and romance guide before you go.
+To really impress, be sure to review some basic phrases from a language guide before you go.

 The “Mano Po”: The Ultimate Sign of Respect